NoorTushar/L2B5_A3/README.md

 # Mehnoor Library

+Welcome to Mehnoor library.
+Here you can store books along with title, author, genre, isbn, description, copies, availability.

+And then borrow the book from the library.

+In this app decent validation is applied.
+Like you cannot borrow book which is out of stock or does not even exist and many others.

 ## 🟪 How to setup the project locally

 First make sure you have `node` installed in your machine.